zechlau14/zechlau14.github.io/projects/pets-and-fedoras.md

 | 6 | Dog carrier |

 ### Home Scene 3
+Back at home, Linneaus and Fern's older sibling, Cam, has walked in on their shenanigans.
+They rush off to tattle. _What is their parent doing?
+What does Cam say and why do they blow off Cam?_

 ## License
 Pets and Fedoras by Mr Zech (Zechariah Lau) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).